openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 ## Comparing Performance with Native/Framework Code

-When comparing the OpenVINO Runtime performance with the framework or another reference code, make sure that both versions are as similar as possible:
+When comparing OpenVINO Runtime performance with the framework or another reference code, make sure that both versions are as similar as possible:

 -	Wrap exactly the inference execution (for examples, refer to the [Benchmark App](../../../samples/cpp/benchmark_app/README.md)).
 -	Do not include model loading time.